sarahciston/codingcare/posts/guide.md

 >><footer>–["A Wishlist for Trans\*Feminist Servers"](https://www.bakonline.org/prospections/a-wishlist-for-transfeminist-servers/) [-@WishlistTransFeminist]</footer>

-Read more at [A Traversal Network of Feminist Servers](https://vvvvvvaria.org/en/atnofs-publication.html) [@TraversalNetworkFeminista]
+Read more at [A Traversal Network of Feminist Servers](https://vvvvvvaria.org/en/atnofs-publication.html) [-@TraversalNetworkFeminista]

 <!-- [^Kleesattel]: Kleesattel, Ines.
 2021.
 "Situated Aesthetics for Relational Critique: On Messy Entanglements from Maintenance Art to Feminist Server Art." in Aesthetics of the Commons.
 Eds Cornelia Sollfrank, Felix Stalder, and Susha Niederberger. @sollfrankAestheticsCommons2021 -->